krishjha1121/Prep/OOP/README.md

 }
 ```

+- static variables :
+    - When a variable is declared as static, then a single copy of the variable is created and shared among all objects at the class level.
+Static variables are, essentially, global variables.
+All instances of the class share the same static variable.
+    - Importance :
+        - We can create static variables at the class level only.
+        - static block and static variables are executed in the order they are present in a program.
 - This example demonstrates that static variables are initialized by calling static methods before the static block is executed.

 ```java